Form Fields in JavaScript PDF library

 let page: PdfPage = document.addPage();

-// Add new combobox field into PDF form
+// create new combobox field

 page,